M1 (Singaporean company)

 M1 Limited (commonly known as M1; formerly MobileOne) is a telecommunications company based in Singapore.
 Founded in 1994, M1 was listed on the Singapore Exchange from 2002 to 2019.
-The company is a subsidiary of Keppel Ltd.
+The company is a subsidiary of Keppel.

 History

 1994–2002: Early years

 M1 was founded as a consortium known as MobileOne in Singapore in 1994.
 Cable & Wireless plc, Hong Kong Telecom, Keppel Telecommunications, and Singapore Press Holdings all owned stake in the company at its outset.
 In May 1995, it became the first firm (outside of government-owned Singtel) to acquire a cellular license and one of three to receive a paging license from the Telecommunications Authority of Singapore.
 The company's first CEO, Neil Montefiore, was appointed in 1996.

 In January 1997 in the lead-up to the deregulation of the telecommunications industry in Singapore, MobileOne offered a free trial of its cellular service to build market share.
 On 1 April 1997, MobileOne was officially allowed to conduct business as a mobile phone operator.
 By June 1998, the company had a valuation of $1 billion (SGD).
 In 2000, MobileOne launched its own GPRS service, becoming the first telecom company in Singapore to do so.
 Over the course of 2000 and 2001, MobileOne transferred all of its customers from a CDMA network to a GSM-1800 network.

 In 2001, the firm signed an agreement with Nokia to help expand its GSM network.
 It had around 880,000 subscribers at that time, accounting for around one-third of the mobile phone market in Singapore.
 In July 2002, M1 signed another agreement with Nokia which would see the latter supply M1's nationwide MMS system, expanding its future 3G capabilities.